ephraaimwong/fileTT/readme.md

     info=info.encode()
 ).derive(session_secret_key)
 ```
 We used `.encode()` since we wanted to pass the info through without having to specify the info string to be in byte form.
+Given HKDF is *HMAC*-based, there is already in-built **padding** at both steps, and is much more than 56 bits (as noted by a length of 32 bytes or *256 bits)*.

 From [cryptography.io](https://cryptography.io/en/latest/hazmat/primitives/key-derivation-functions/) docs, we see the use cases for HKDF, in this case being quite fitting for our use case (if not a bit overkill):